for snow? Steamboat gets

 every day).
 It was a treat to meet Billy (another reasons to go to Steamboat).

 During photos, we told him we were from back East.
 Kidd said, “Skiing the

 Eastern hard pack is great if you want to race in the Olympics and win a Gold

 medal, but if you want sunshine and great powder snow, you should ski

-and counting.
+and counting, hence the nickname Ski Town USA.
 “The whole town of Steamboat supports our Olympic tradition,” said

 Kidd.
 “Everyone turns out for our Olympic send off ceremony and we light an